 The German paint and printing ink industry association (VdL) welcomes that the EU institutions acknowledge that action is needed for the EU and especially the chemical industry to return to a path of sustainable economic growth by putting competitiveness and prosperity high on the political agenda.
-VdL would like to contribute by proposing ideas for measures under the chemicals industry package that would be most urgently needed from the viewpoint of the paint, coatings and printing inks industry (hereafter referred to as "coatings") and that can serve as guidelines for the chemicals policy in the next legislative period.
+The Clean Industrial Deal sets a clear signal that must find its way into concrete measures.
+The first omnibus package on sustainability can serve as an example; similar measures are needed for other regulatory areas, such as chemicals legislation.
+VdL would like to contribute by proposing practical ideas for measures under the chemicals industry package that would be most urgently needed from the viewpoint of the coatings industry and that can serve as guidelines for the chemicals policy in the current legislative period.